Calibration of Local-Stochastic Volatility Models by Optimal Transport: Abstract

 \section{Abstract}

 In this paper, we study a semi-martingale optimal transport problem and its application to the calibration of Local-Stochastic Volatility (LSV) models.
 Rather than considering the classical constraints on marginal distributions at initial and final time, we optimise our cost function given the prices of a finite number of European options.
-We formulate the problem as a convex optimisation problem, for which we provide a dual formulation.
-We then solve numerically the dual problem, which involves a fully nonlinear Hamilton--Jacobi--Bellman equation.
-The method is tested by calibrating a Heston-like LSV model with simulated data.
+We formulate the problem as a convex optimisation problem, for which we provide a PDE formulation along with its dual counterpart.
+Then we solve numerically the dual problem, which involves a fully non-linear Hamilton--Jacobi--Bellman equation.
+The method is tested by calibrating a Heston-like LSV model with simulated data and foreign exchange market data.